-Report of Independent Accountants on Applying Agreed-Upon Procedures
+Report of Independent Accountants

-Finance and Audit Committee

-Citizens Oversight Panel

-Central Puget Sound Regional Transit Authority
+Finance and Audit Committee Citizens Oversight Panel Central Puget Sound Regional Transit Authority

-We have performed the procedures enumerated below, which were agreed to by the Central Puget Sound Regional Transit Authority Finance and Audit Committee ("Sound Transit") and the Citizens Oversight Panel, on the allocation of sources and uses of funds as they relate to the progress against Sound Transit's subarea commitments to its voters presented on the Schedule of Sources and Uses of Funds by Subarea (the Schedule) for the year ended December 31, 2019.
-Management of Sound Transit is responsible for the Schedule for the year ended December 31, 2019.
-The sufficiency of these procedures is solely the responsibility of those parties specified in this report.
-Consequently, we make no representation regarding the sufficiency of the procedures enumerated below either for the purpose for which this report has been requested or for any other purpose.
+We have performed the procedures enumerated below on the allocation of sources and uses of funds as they relate to the progress against Central Puget Sound Regional Transit Authority's (Sound Transit) subarea commitments to its voters presented on the Schedule of Sources and Uses of Funds by Subarea (the Schedule) for the year ended December 31, 2020.
+Management of Sound Transit is responsible for the Schedule for the year ended December 31, 2020.